The big PSTN switch-off: Everything you need to know - Communications Plus Get All Offers

 What can your business do to prepare for the PSTN switch off now?

-Nearly 2.5million SMEs still use PSTN and ISDN in the UK, so there’ll be a lot of preparation that will happen as the 2025 deadline s closer.
+Nearly 2.5million SMEs still use PSTN and ISDN in the UK, so there’ll be a lot of preparation that will happen as the 2027 deadline gets closer.

 It can also significantly reduce the costs of your phone network because VoIP works on a subscription model from a provider, with prices usually based on a per-user basis.